LLM-Based Multi-Agent Systems for Software Engineering: Literature Review, Vision and the Road Ahead: Research Agenda

 \subsection{Phase Two: Optimizing Agent Synergy}

 In Phase Two, the spotlight turns towards optimizing agent synergy, underscoring the importance of collaboration and how to leverage the diverse strengths of individual agents.
 This phase delves into both the internal dynamics among agents and the role of external human intervention in enhancing the efficacy of the LMA system.
-Key research questions guiding this phase include: \begin{enumerate}[leftmargin=*, start=3] \item \textit{How to best allocate tasks between humans and LLM-based agents?} \item \textit{How to scale LMA systems for large-scale projects? } \item \textit{What industrial organization mechanisms can be applied to LMA systems?} \item \textit{What strategies allow LMA systems to dynamically adjust their approach?} \item \textit{How to ensure security among private data sharing within LMA systems?} \end{enumerate}
+Key research questions guiding this phase include: \begin{enumerate}[leftmargin=*, start=3] \item \textit{How to best allocate tasks between humans and LLM-based agents?} \item \textit{How can we quantify the impact of agent collaboration on overall task performance and outcome quality?} \item \textit{How to scale LMA systems for large-scale projects? } \item \textit{What industrial organization mechanisms can be applied to LMA systems?} \item \textit{What strategies allow LMA systems to dynamically adjust their approach?} \item \textit{How to ensure security among private data sharing within LMA systems?} \end{enumerate}

-\textbf{\textit{Human-Agent Collaboration}} Strategically allocating tasks between humans and LMA agents to exploit their distinct strengths is crucial.
-Humans bring to the table unparalleled creativity, critical thinking, and ethical insight.
-Conversely, LMA agents are adept at swiftly processing extensive data sets, executing repetitive tasks with exceptional precision, and uncovering patterns that might escape human notice.
-Identifying the most effective roles for humans, optimizing the provision of human feedback, and determining the appropriate moments for human intervention in agent collaborations pose significant challenges.
-Furthermore, developing predictive models to ascertain the ideal human-to-agent ratio across various project types and stages is another fundamental concern.
-Such models need to evaluate project complexity, time restrictions, project priorities, and the particular capabilities and limitations of both human participants and LMA agents.
-As a result, it ensures that tasks are allocated to fully harness both human creativity and agent efficiency within the project.